 -

 Single occupancy.
 Pricing is based on double occupancy.
-Add $300 if you'd like to have a room to yourself.
+Add $720 if you're bringing a non-cycling rooommate or if you'd like to have a room to yourself.

 -